StockSharp/doc/en/topics/api/connectors/creating_own_connector/market_data.md

 ## Specifics of Processing Historical and Live Data

-When implementing requests for historical data and processing live data in your own adapter, it is important to consider the following points:
+When implementing historical data requests and live data processing in your own adapter, keep the following points in mind:

 ### Historical Data